Yashbhu/Yashbhu/README.md

 ## About Me

-I am a Computer Science student at **Maharaja Agrasen Institute of Technology** with a strong focus on full-stack development.
+I am a Computer Science student at **Maharaja Agrasen Institute of Technology** with a focus on full-stack development.
 I enjoy designing scalable and maintainable applications, exploring modern software architecture, and solving real-world problems with clean and efficient code.
-I am continuously learning new technologies, refining my skills, and contributing to projects that have meaningful impact.
+I am constantly learning new technologies, refining my skills, and contributing to projects with meaningful impact.

 ---